-This momentous work offers a groundbreaking history of the early civil rights movement in the South.
+I’ve Got the Light of Freedom offers the history of the early civil rights movement in the South.
 Using wide-ranging archival work and extensive interviews with movement participants, Charles Payne uncovers a chapter of American social history forged locally, in places like Greenwood, Mississippi, where countless unsung African Americans risked their lives for the freedom struggle.
-The leaders were ordinary women and men–sharecroppers, domestics, high school students, beauticians, independent farmers–committed to organizing the civil rights struggle house by house, block by block, relationship by relationship.
+The leaders were ordinary women and men — sharecroppers, domestics, high school students, beauticians, independent farmers — committed to organizing the civil rights struggle house by house, block by block, relationship by relationship.
 Payne brilliantly brings to life the tradition of grassroots African American activism, long practiced yet poorly understood.

 “I was surprised at how much there is for myself and other movement people to learn about the Mississippi freedom struggle from Charles Payne’s book.” —Bob Moses, SNCC Field Secretary, Mississippi, 1961-1965